 Club trainers are dedicated to the welfare of players; they are accredited first aiders and sports trainers and will be the first responders to any medical related incident during training or games.
 Club officials including coaches are expected to allow trainers to fulfil their duties unhindered.

-Any club official interacting with junior players is required to have a working with children’s permit).
+Any club official interacting with junior players is required to have a working with children’s permit (Under section 8B of the Children’s Protection Act 1993).

 Club officials will be held to account by way of the RRFC Constitution & Regulations-By Laws and this Code of Conduct.